PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 ### Using with Data Stores in Code Steps

-[Refer to our Node.js Data Store documentation](/code/nodejs/using-data-stores/) to learn how to use props to define Data Stores in custom code steps in your workflows.
+Refer to our [Node.js](/code/nodejs/using-data-stores/) and [Python](/code/nodejs/using-data-stores/) docs to learn how to use Data Stores in custom code steps in your workflows.

 ## Data store limitations

 Pipedream Data Stores are currently in Preview and are subject to change.

-Data Stores are only currently available in Node.js code steps.
+Data Stores are only currently available in Node.js and Python code steps.
 They are not yet available in other languages like [Bash](/code/bash/) or [Go](/code/go/).

 ### Supported data types

 Data stores can hold any JSON-serializable data within the storage limits.
 This includes data types including:

-* Strings
+- Strings
-* Objects
+- Objects
-* Arrays
+- Arrays
-* Dates
+- Dates
-* Integers
+- Integers
-* Floats
+- Floats

 But you cannot serialize Functions, Classes, or other more complex objects.